 Often, when we exercise, we focus on just a few muscle groups.
 This causes some serious imbalance, which leads to injury.
 The more you tone and strengthen a wide variety of muscle groups, the more you stretch and work with those tendons, ligaments and joints, the less likely you’ll be to become injured during other activities or even during daily life.

 In particular, the core focus of Pilates helps to alleviate and prevent back pain, though the benefits go over the entire body.

 Imagine working out and not feeling like you’ve been pulled and pushed, not feeling run ragged.
 Often when we do a workout we just don’t feel like we’ve gotten a whole lot out of it.
 Pilates isn’t like that (really, it’s not).
 After a Pilates session, the whole body feels awake and more powerful.

 Instead of emptying out that gas tank, Pilates fills it up.
 What’s more is that you feel like you just filled the gas tank up yourself, like you don’t need anyone to fill it up for you next time.
 That’s a pretty awesome feeling.

 Pilates isn’t just one thing, and it doesn’t just work one part of the body.
 This is a workout that takes your body to the next level.

 After Completing The Pilates Challenges

 After you do one hundred Pilates challenges, you’re going to feel like a different person.
 Let’s get specific.
-After one hundred days of Pilates challenges you’re going to feel:
+Once one hundred days of Pilates challenges are done you’re going to feel:

 You’ll feel different because you’ll be different.
 You’ve fundamentally changed a pattern in your daily life for the better.
 Most of us struggle to make changes, which is good because once you have healthy habits in place, it’s harder to break them.